 It’s annoying to argue with people who can’t seem to see that all your points are all valid.

 The annoying thing about arguing with idiots is that they can’t tell you’re winning; they think they’re doing just fine.
-At least in physical combat, there are clear winners and losers.

 Technological progress can’t save us from human corruption.
 Quite the contrary.
 It almost always magnifies it.